Kudaes/ADPT/README.md

 # Description

 Another Dll Proxying Tool is exactly what it sounds like, another tool that allows you to automate the exploitation of dll hijack/sideloading opportunities.
-The goal was to create a simple tool for lazy people like me, meaning that I could abuse this hijack opportunities without the need to:
+The goal was to create a simple tool for lazy people like me, meaning that I could abuse these hijack opportunities without having to:
 * Open Api Monitor or reverse anything in order to find out which exported functions from the original dll are being called in the first place.
 * Use GHidra or any other reversing tool in order to obtain any function's signature (in/out parameters and so on).
 * Translate C types and structs to Rust in order to recreate those exported function definitions.